Isaacdha/Machine-Learning/README.md

 # Machine-Learning
-Collection of Machine-Learning Related Project that i've been made past year from dicoding, dqlab, datacamp.
+Collection of Machine-Learning Related Project that i've been made past year.